 - 1 coriander bouquet, tied

-- 2 ripe tomatoes, seeded and chopped in 2 cm large pieces
+- 2 tomatoes, seeded and chopped in 2 cm large pieces

 - 1 small cabbage (600gr), quartered through the base